The legendary Three Valleys: a huge playground with 600km of high altitude pistes

 The Skiing

-One of the best things about the Three Valley is that there are so many slopes to suit all levels of skier and snowboarder.
+One of the best things about the Three Valleys is that there are so many slopes to suit all levels of skier and snowboarder.

 There is an amazing choice of meticulously prepared green and blue pistes for beginners and some superb runs through the trees towards La Tania.
 There are long open sweeping red pistes on the Combe de Saulire and Creux and some excellent wide open blues in Courchevel Moriond for intermediate skiers.
-For experts, the couloirs have some of the steepest skiing in the Alps and good bumps are always available on Chanrossa, Marmottes and Suisse.
+For experts, the couloirs have some of the steepest skiing in the Alps, including World Ski Championships run, Eclipse, and good bumps are always available on Chanrossa, Marmottes and Suisses.
 The choice is almost endless which is why people come back to the Three Valleys time and time again.

 Snow conditions are great as there’s a huge amount (80%) of skiing at high altitude (above 1800m), and there has been huge investment in snow-making facilities which tops up the snow lower down in dryer seasons.
 The overnight grooming team do a truly incredible job, especially at the end of the season when the freeze-thaw can make late afternoons slushier – by next morning it’s all back to corduroy again!